Loek Hartog: Porsche competition

-GT's
+GT3 career

-In early 2024, he made his GT3 debut with Dennis Marschall and Dustin Blattner for Car Collection Motorsport in the second round of the Middle East Trophy at the 6 Hours of Abu Dhabi, where they would win the race.
-The young Dutchman would continue with GT's and would drive for Rutronik Racing with Marschall and Blattner in the Bronze Cup of the 2024 GT World Challenge Europe Endurance Cup.
-After a rough start in the first race of the season, and retiring from all three stages of the 2024 24 Hours of Spa, they got a maiden a pole position and converted that to a win in the third round at Nürburgring.
+Hartog's No. 97 car during the Nürburgring round of the 2024 GT World Challenge Europe Endurance Cup.
+They converted their maiden pole position into a victory.

+In early 2024, Hartog made his GT3 debut with Dennis Marschall and Dustin Blattner for Car Collection Motorsport in the second round of the Middle East Trophy at the 6 Hours of Abu Dhabi, where they would win the race.
+The young Dutchman would continue with GT's and would drive a Porsche 911 GT3 R (992) for Rutronik Racing with Marschall and Blattner in the Bronze Cup of the 2024 GT World Challenge Europe Endurance Cup.
+After a rough start in the first race of the season, and retiring from the 2024 24 Hours of Spa, they got a maiden a pole position and converted that to a win in the third round at Nürburgring.
 Hartog wouldn't participate in the fourth round due to a clash with his Porsche Carrera Cup North America duties, but did the fifth and final round at the Jeddah Corniche Circuit, where his team followed the same pattern they did at the Nürburgring.
-He came 5th in the Bronze category of the drivers championship with 33 points.
+He came fifth in the Bronze category of the drivers' championship with 33 points.

-To round off his 2024 season, he partnered up with drivers Patric Niederhauser and Antares Au to compete in the final round of the 2024 GT World Challenge America at Indianapolis in the Pro-Am class with Herberth Motorsport.
-The trio got the events overall pole position despite competing in the Pro-Am class and finished the race in seventh place in their category with a fastest lap as well.
-They were ineligible for points as they'd entered the race as guest drivers.
+To round off his 2024 season, Hartog partnered up with drivers Patric Niederhauser and Antares Au to compete in the 2024 Indianapolis 8 Hours in the Pro-Am class with Herberth Motorsport.
+Niederhauser got the event's overall pole position, and the trio finished the race in seventh place in their category with a fastest lap as well.
+They were ineligible for points as they entered the race as guest drivers.